University Suicide Watch, Part 3

 —Item 1 comes from Hiram College in Ohio, which may—gasp!—shrink some tenured faculty positions:

-Last December, Hiram College wrote to alumni to assure them that an ongoing academic redesign of the 168-year-old liberal arts college, led by President Lori Varlotta, would proceed in an orderly fashio
+Last December, Hiram College wrote to alumni to assure them that an ongoing academic redesign of the 168-year-old liberal arts college, led by President Lori Varlotta, would proceed in an orderly fashion.

-oreign language, philosophy and religious studies programs may take the worst hits.
+Foreign language, philosophy and religious studies programs may take the worst hits.
 “Everybody is scared to death,” one faculty member said.
 “The morale has just sunk to the pits.”

 —Item 2 comes from our pals at crazy Evergreen State College in Washington: